 - You want to help your kids learn do those things that are difficult for them.

-- You want to continue to foster and grow their independence at a pace that makes sense.
+- You want to continue to foster their growth and independence at a pace that makes sense for them.

 The key to accomplishing both of these goals is to get clear about how to set reasonable and realistic expectations for your child.